JulianOzelRose/TR-SaveMaster/README.md

 In the case of Tomb Raider III, the character movement data is stored 8 bytes away from the current health offset.

 ## Tomb Raider: The Last Revelation
-Tomb Raider 4 is built on an engine that utilizes efficient memory management.
-Unlike the previous titles, Tomb Raider 4 uses static offsets for every variable across all levels.
-Also unlike the previous titles, weapons information in Tomb Raider 4 is not stored on a single offset; instead, it is stored on individual offsets.
+The Last Revelation is built on an engine that utilizes efficient memory management.
+Unlike the previous titles, The Last Revelation uses static offsets for every variable across all levels.
+Also unlike the previous titles, weapons information in The Last Revelation is not stored on a single offset.
+Instead, each weapon is stored on its own individual offset.
 For weapons, a value of 0x9 indicates the weapon is present.
-A value of 0xD indicates the weapon is present with a LaserSight attached.
-For items such as binoculars, crowbar, and
+A value of 0xD indicates the weapon is present with a sight attached.
+Lastly, a value of 0 indicates the weapon is not present.
-LaserSight, a value of 0x1 indicates it is present in inventory.
+For items such as binoculars, crowbar, and LaserSight, a value of 0x1 indicates it is present in inventory.

 ### Checksum algorithm
-The biggest challenge in reversing the Tomb Raider 4 savegames is the fact that it uses a file checksum to determine if a savegame is valid or not.
+The biggest challenge in reversing the The Last Revelation savegames is the fact that it uses a file checksum to determine if a savegame is valid or not.
 If a savegame's checksum does not match the game's calculation, it will show up as "Empty Slot".
 So, when modifying a savegame, you must calculate the new checksum after writing your changes.
 The checksum is a simple modulo-256 checksum.
 The calculation begins on offset 0x57, and ends where the file ends.